Reform Progress

 - An Integrated Cargo System (ICS) real-time notifications function for industry ICS system degradation and outages.
 This is through client self-registration and providing SMS and/or email customer notification functionality.

-- The Digital Trade Accelerator Program (DTAP) will deliver 2 small and targeted investment in digital projects.
+- The Digital Trade Accelerator Program (DTAP) will deliver 2 small and targeted investments in digital projects.
 This will have early benefits for business and government over 2 years:

-- targeting cargo for border and biosecurity protection through improved customs and risk assessments
+- This project will improve targeting cargo for border and biosecurity protection through improved customs and risk assessments.

-- improving business productivity by facilitating how government connects with, and shares trade-related data with business, initially for cargo clearance status.
+- It will also improve business productivity by facilitating how government connects with, and shares trade-related data with business, initially for cargo clearance status.

-- A cross-border trade data sharing framework developed with agencies and business will standardise and share cross-border trade data between agencies by default.
+- A cross-border trade data sharing framework developed with agencies and business to standardise and share cross-border trade data between agencies by default.
 This will simplify future cross-border trade processes.

 - Legislative amendments to the Customs Act 1901 will strengthen the customs licensing regime and digitise customs processes for the return of seized goods.
 It will also reduce administrative burdens through streamlined processes.
 This is subject to parliamentary processes.